(Go to our dynamic image, one plancksphere at a time)

 BY BRUCE E. CAMBER

-1. This dynamic image comes from a Wikipedia page entitled, Close-packing of equal spheres.
-This image was first used within our posting to explore which numbers among all possible numbers are most important.
+Introduction.
+This dynamic image comes from a Wikipedia page entitled, Close-packing of equal spheres.
+This image was first used in 2016 within our posting to explore which numbers among all possible numbers are most important.
+Our earliest overview is here.

 All the mathematics that describe the sphere also describe a range of primordial, dynamic relations.
 These are perhaps best characterized as a tension between the finite and infinite (the never-ending, never-repeating part of these dimensionless constants).
 The centerpoints to the circumference “discover” each other.
 The Fourier transform describes part of those dynamics.
 That string “discovers” another, and then another, and another, as millions-upon-billions upon trillions-upon-trillions of spheres are generated every second.
 Tetrahedrons and octahedrons readily follow.